 Additionally, Meadow Mountain Trail allows snowmobiling and cross-country skiing in winter.
 Snowmobile season starts December 15th and ends March 15th annually.
 Four inches of snow cover is required.

-Pick up a trail map in the Ranger Station or the Discovery Center.
+trail map in the Ranger Station or the Discovery Center.

 Deep Creek Lake State Park is one of Maryland’s many state parks that allow public hunting.
 Hiking and mountain biking trails traverse parts of the designated hunting area.
 Please be familiar with

 hunting seasons and remember to wear bright colors and be alert to all visitors recreating in this area.

 The letters on the map represent intersections pertinent to navigation.
 If you ever feel uncomfortable continuing on the trail,

 please call the duty ranger at 240-405-9827 and give the ranger on duty your referenced letter.

 Some sections of the trails may be under construction for maintenance.
 Please call the park office (301-387-5563) for more information.

 Discovery/Sensory Trail (1/5 mile) – Easy – Yellow Rope – Starting by the Discovery Center, explore nature via smell, sound and touch.
 This is a great stroll through the woods and lakeside.